-I love when my hubby has time to cook with me!
-There’s a lot of laughing, talking and great way to create delicious meals!
+I love it when my hubby has time to cook with me!
+There’s a lot of laughing, talking, and a great way to create delicious meals!
 I can’t wait for you to try this Creamy Tuna Casserole!
 It’s full of flavors that the whole family will love.
 Easy to make!

 - 6 Tablespoons Butter1 Large Yellow Onion, Finely Chopped

 - 1/4 cup Grated Parmesan